anon0524365255/nime25-website/index.md

 <br />

-**Direct/Dynamic Mapping**: Mappings made in addition or in parallel to timbre remapping.
+**Direct Mapping**: Mappings made in addition or in parallel to timbre remapping.
 These include directly mapping loudness from the input loudness to the synthesizer loudness, or mapping specific features to controls such as envelope controls to effect more dynamic response to the input.

 **High-Level Control**: Patches that enabled high-level modifications to mappings/synthesized sounds.